dbelyaeff/cogearjs.org/src/pages/docs/webpack.md

 # Configs

-Config files both for `production` and `development` modes are located in the project root:
+Config files both for `production` and `development` modes are located into the main `cogear` package root:
 ```bash
 ./
 |  webpack.prod.js   # <= Production config